mujahedk/Throttle/README.md

 real-world API behavior

-It’s intentionally small, but intentionally real.
+It is intentionally small — and intentionally real.